jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 ## Constraints

-### Ride duration constraints
+### Range constraints

+*What’s an out of range value?*

+-   SAT score: 400-1600
+-   Package weight: at least 0 lb/kg
+-   Adult heart rate: 60-100 beats per minute

+*Handling out of range values*

+-   Remove rows
+-   Treat as missing (`NA`)
+-   Replace with range limit
+-   Replace with other value based on domain knowledge and/or knowledge of dataset

 Values that are out of range can throw off an analysis, so it’s important to catch them early on.
-In this exercise, you’ll be examining the `duration_min` column more closely.
+In this section, you’ll be examining the `duration_min` column more closely.
 Bikes are not allowed to be kept out for
 <a href="https://help.baywheels.com/hc/en-us/articles/360033790932-How-long-can-I-keep-a-bike-out-" target="_blank" rel="noopener noreferrer">more